-Courtesy of the Naval Research Laboratory hide caption itoggle caption Courtesy of the Naval Research Laboratory As a young U.S. Microwaves in the cold war: the Moscow embassy study and its interpretation.
+Courtesy of the Naval Research Laboratory hide caption itoggle caption Courtesy of the Naval Research Laboratory As a young U.S. Army soldier during World War II, Rollins Edwards knew better than to refuse an assignment.
+Microwaves in the cold war: the Moscow embassy study and its interpretation.
 Review of a retrospective cohort study.
 Beams of microwaves from Soviet sources aimed at the US embassy building in Moscow were detected since 1953, increasing in intensity in 1975.

 Lubensky, University of Pennsylvania, Philadelphia, PA, and approved January 29, 2014 (received for review November 25, 2013) A correction has been published.
 Walking Through Doorways Causes Forgetting.
 We’ve all experienced it: The frustration of entering a room and forgetting what we were going to do.